 In previous versions of the Kindle, this particular feature was a point of frustration for many as the light was not evenly distributed.
 However, to be able to put out this much luminance, the Oasis utilizes quite a lot of battery power.
 In consequence, the Oasis has a much shorter battery life than it’s predecessors.

 It was quite surprising though that the Oasis was not equipped with the Voyage’s ambient light sensor.
 This light sensor allowed the Voyage to automatically adjust to lighting conditions.
 However, the Oasis enjoys the same smooth screen finish that the Voyage has.
 The Oasis screen is made from micro-etched glass, just like the Kindle Voyage before it.
 This lends both the Oasis and the Voyage, a strong resistance to glare.
+For further information on the Kindle Voyage, read this Kindle Voyage review.

 5. Kindle Oasis Review – Setting It Up